kontent-ai-bot/kontent-jekyll/README.md

-languages                       | Array of languages to retrieve, if not specified then Kentico Cloud project default language will be loaded posts                           | See _Posts_ config pages                           | Hash where keys are content type names values are specific page configs, see _Page config_ data                            | Hash where keys are content type names and values are accessor names in _site.data_ object. taxonomies                      | Array of taxonomy group codenames to retrieve
+languages                       | Array of languages to retrieve, if not specified then Kentico Cloud project default language will be loaded posts                           | See _Posts_ config pages                           | Hash where keys are content type names values are specific page configs, see _Page config_ data                            | Hash where keys are content type names and values are accessor names in _site.data.items_ object. taxonomies                      | Array of taxonomy group codenames to retrieve, available in _site.data.taxonomies_ object.

 ## Posts